International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 - a _**catalog service**_ is a provider [Participant Agent](../model/terminology.md#participant-agent) that advertises offered [Datasets](../model/terminology.md#dataset).
 - A _**consumer**_ is a [Participant Agent](../model/terminology.md#participant-agent) that requests access to an offered [Datasets](../model/terminology.md#dataset).

-The catalog protocol defines a how a [Catalog](../model/terminology.md#catalog) is requested from a [Catalog Service](../model/terminology.md#catalog-service) by a consumer using an abstract message exchange format.
-The concrete message exchange wire format is defined in binding specifications.
+The Catalog Protocol defines a how a [Catalog](../model/terminology.md#catalog) is requested from a [Catalog Service](../model/terminology.md#catalog-service) by a consumer using an abstract message exchange format.
+The concrete message exchange wire format is defined in Catalog Binding Specifications.

 ## 2 Message Types